phpearth/docs/oop/intro.md

 Constructor method `__construct()` is a special type of method which is called automatically whenever an object is created.

-Constructor methods accepts as many arguments as you define in the class definition.
+Constructor methods accept as many arguments as you define in the class definition.

-Following example will create one constructor for Books class and it will initialize price and title for the book at the time of object creation.
+The following example will create one constructor for `Books` class and it will initialize the price and title for the book at the time of object creation.

 ```php
 public function __construct($title, $price)